Skip to main content

 Beware of committing credentials to Git

-Outside of local development, it is generally not recommended to specify / save the credentials directly in the dsn of your source YAML file as this information can potentially be committed to Git!
+Outside of local development, it is generally not recommended to specify or save the credentials directly in the dsn of your source YAML file, as this information can potentially be committed to Git!

-Rill uses the following syntax when defining a connection string using private key:
+Rill uses the following syntax when defining a connection string using a private key:

 <username>@<account_identifier>/<database>/<schema>?warehouse=<warehouse>&role=<role>&authenticator=SNOWFLAKE_JWT&privateKey=<privateKey_base64_url_encoded>